Previous Up Next

 return array

-Again, we’re using numpy.linspace to make an array with num_points elements equally spaced between estimate-spread and estimate+spread, including both.
+numpy.linspace makes an array of equally spaced elements between estimate-spread and estimate+spread, including both.

 10.3 Update